-Businesses often choose to keep bookkeeping inhouse (onsite) to have a better control on the data, be on top of related data security and just cause ‘they have kept it inhouse always’.
-Honestly, this works fine unless you want to grow your business in the right direction and not get stuck in operation challenges.
+Businesses often choose to keep bookkeeping in-house (onsite) to have better control on the data, be on top of related data security, and just because “they have kept it in-house always.”
+Honestly, this works fine unless you want to grow your business in the right direction and not get stuck in operations challenges.

-Other than this bookkeeping isn’t considered very profitable or a high quality value add task.
-It is rather a task that is more record centric where accuracy matters more.
+Other than this bookkeeping, it isn’t considered very profitable or a high-quality value add task.
+It is rather a task that is more record-centric, where accuracy matters more.

-There are many ways a firm benefits when they outsource the bookkeeping services.
+There are many ways a firm benefits when they outsource bookkeeping services.

 1) Managing Work Volume with a Flexible Team: Most accounting firms have a hectic schedule at certain times of the year.
-To manage the sudden peaks hiring extra members isn’t the right solution and not viable too.
+To manage the sudden peaks, hiring extra members isn’t the right solution and isn’t viable either.
 This adds more pressure to the team while they already have a critical task on hand.

-3) Business Expansion : Expansion of any business requires a substantial investment.
+3) Business Expansion: Expansion of any business requires a substantial investment.
 While accountants may plan that they will look at business expansion and invest their once they have doubled up the profits.
-This doesn’t work this way and most businesses end up emptying their coffers when they do so.
-This is where outsourcing helps as they help cut down on costs for recruitment and staffing.
+This doesn’t work this way, and most businesses end up emptying their coffers when they do so.
+This is where outsourcing helps, as it helps cut down on costs for recruitment and staffing.

-4) Being Audit Ready : Outsourcing bookkeeping keeps books tax and audit ready.
-Neither the integrity or confidentiality of the data is in questions with the NDAs and other confidentiality agreements in place, nor is the accuracy as the bookkeepers are experts in this.
+4) Being Audit Ready: Outsourcing bookkeeping keeps books tax and audit ready.
+Neither the integrity nor confidentiality of the data is in question with the NDAs and other confidentiality agreements in place, nor is the accuracy, as the bookkeepers are experts in this.
 From ready finance statements for the banks and auditors, to creating a report for the investor or IRS, outsourced bookkeeping service providers do it all.

 Outsourcing bookkeeping is certainly the right choice for accountants.
 Other than saving on cost and focusing on core areas, what accountants should look at is allowing experts to take care of their bookkeeping needs.
 It is a strategic step for any business endeavor that helps firms to tap into a huge talent pool of specialists at an economical costs.